 |Central Wyoming College||Riverton, WY||82501||307-855-2000|

 |Eastern Wyoming College||Torrington, WY||82240||307-532-8200|

-CNA Training in Cheyenne
+CNA Classes in Cheyenne

 Laramie County Community College.
 This class provides successful graduates with a certificate that qualifies them to take the state competency exam.
 Anyone may apply to this program.
 Accepted candidates must provide health and background screenings.
 There are different summer and fall schedules.
 40 of the class hours are dedicated to clinical care in a nursing home.
 Students must attend all of the classes.
 Tuition is $374, but candidates should set aside funds for class materials.

 Healthcare Provider Education Center.
 This 3-week program meets Monday through Friday.
 It is available to anyone without a criminal record.
 Those who want to register should have government-issued ID on them in order to begin class.
 Tuition for the program is $425, but more money will be needed for class materials.
 Funding and financial aide may be available through other Wyoming agencies.

 College America.
 This program is distinguished by its comprehensive curriculum.
 Those who want to enter healthcare but do not have a strong drive to become a CNA may graduate from this program ready to be a nurse assistant, pharmacy technician, medical lab assistant, pharmacy technician, medical billing/coding, or phlebotomist.
 The program lasts for 20 months.
 Tuition for the program costs $42,411.
 This is not an ideal option for those who want a fast-track career option or an inexpensive choice.
 However, financial aid may be available.